 In 2005, Garry and I retraced the steps of London's most famous bear by spending two days in Lima.
-At the time we’d taken a short sabbatical while relocating to the UK to live and work.
+At the time, we’d taken a short sabbatical while relocating to the UK to live and work.
 Our time in Peru also kicked off our first visit to the South American continent.
 We ultimately spent a month exploring many of the continent's classic highlights before flying out of Buenos Aires.

 We flew into Lima mid-evening on 27 October after departing Toronto and transiting via Miami earlier in the day.
 With a solid night's sleep under our belt, we spent our first day in South America exploring Lima's old colonial district on foot.
 It’s an area full of colourful plazas and ornate churches.

 The Catedral de Lima, overlooking Plaza Mayor de Lima, was particularly impressive.
 It's an incredibly ornate building styled in a classic gilded Catholic manner.
 It was built between 1602 and 1797.
-Surprisingly, it's actually the third Cathedral of Lima built in this location.
+Surprisingly, it's actually the third Cathedral of Lima, built in this location.

 This "modern" edition incorporates a range of hidden architectural quirks designed to improve its earthquake resilience.
-For example, the ceiling is supported by Gothic ribbed vaults made of wood and stucco rather than stone thus reducing the weight that's carried by the surrounding walls.
+For example, the ceiling is supported by Gothic ribbed vaults made of wood and stucco rather than stone, thus reducing the weight that's carried by the surrounding walls.

 Watching the changing of the guard outside the Presidential Palace was a spectacle that almost defies description.
 Imagine brilliant red, yellow, and blue costumes, a jazzy brass band, plenty of goose-step marching, and a ring of heavily armed police officers keeping the crowd at a distance.
-Picture this and you have a sense of the drama that unfolds in central Lima daily.
+Picture this, and you have a sense of the drama that unfolds in central Lima daily.

-We spent more than an hour exploring the Basilica's grounds including the cloister gardens and the Chapter House lined with intricately carved, dark-paneled chamber benches.
+We spent more than an hour exploring the Basilica's grounds, including the cloister gardens and the Chapter House lined with intricately carved, dark-panelled chamber benches.
 We took a guided tour through the complex.
 An enormous painting of the Last Supper by the Jesuit Diego de la Puente was a particularly compelling highlight of our tour.
 This painting, completed in 1658, fills the rear wall of the church's rectory dining room.

 Our tour also stopped to view the convent's library.
 Its contents are as old as they look.
 For example, the first Spanish dictionary and rare Incan texts predating the Spanish conquest form part of the library's 25,000-volume collection.